nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 3. `PatientParser` will invoke `ListCommandParser`, which will create `ListCommand` directly as they do not use any args.
 4. When `ListCommand#execute` is called, `model#updateFilteredPatientList` will be called to update the list with the `PREDICATE_SHOW_ALL_PATIENTS` to display all Patients.

-The activity diagram below illustrates the workflow of patient `ListCommand` that is described above.
+The activity diagram below summarises the action when the patient `ListCommand` is executed.

 <img src="images/patient/ListPatientsActivityDiagram.png" width="550" />